 Sadly, in many cultures gender roles are stereotypical and particularly women are treated badly and often violently.
 Addressing this with our partners, we seek to support projects where everyone is equally respected, irrespective of gender, age, religion, class or skin colour.

-For example in SWAZILAND – we work with ….women’s groups in rural areas to bring dignity and alleviate poverty.
+For example in eSwatini – we work with ….women’s groups in rural areas to bring dignity and alleviate poverty.

 Team Hope has been partnering in Self Help Groups for many years now.
-Bringing so many encouraging opportunities to the women of Swaziland.
+Bringing so many encouraging opportunities to the women of eSwatini.

 Here in ‘First world’ Europe, we often have a confused idea as to what happens when a community is devestated by HIV/AIDS.
 Quite often it’s the male population that reaches highest mortality rates, leaving women to struggle through.
 Many of these women have spent their entire lives being dependant on the men in their lives.
 Thus, they have to start all over again, learning how to provide for themselves and their remaining families.